 Isn't it true that....
 You said that ...
 You told them that ...
 You didn't really go ...
 If possible, ask questions that call for a "yes" or "no" answer only (iii) Re-examination At this stage, the prosecutor may normally then ask a few questions (if he or she wishes) to clear up or correct any matters that arose during cross examination.
 In a MiniTrial it might be best to say to start with that there will be no re-examination - until the students are more familiar with the process.
-Crown case - MiniTrial sequence Remember the normal sequence of events in MiniTrial is: - Witness 1 for the Crown - "examination-in-chief" by the Crown Witness 1 - "cross examination" by the defence.
+Crown case - MiniTrial sequence Remember the normal sequence of events in MiniTrial is: -

+Witness 1 for the Crown - "examination-in-chief" by the Crown Witness 1 - "cross examination" by the defence.
 Witness 2 for the Crown - examination in chief by the Crown.
-Witness 2 - cross examination by the defence 11.
-The Crown Case Closes and the Defence case begins After all the prosecution witnesses have been questioned and cross-examined (and re-examined if necessary), the prosecutor checks whether there are any other matters to be dealt with by the Crown.
-In some case there is a Joint Minute of Agreement.
-In that event the prosecutor will say:- "My Lord, there is also a Joint Minute of Agreement in this case and with your Lordship's leave I propose to read it to the Ladies and Gentlemen of the Jury."
-If the defence agree, the Sheriff will allow that to be done.
-The Sheriff will also explain briefly to the jury that certain matters have been agreed between the prosecution and the defence, which saves time and inconvenience to witnesses, and that a document called a Joint Minute is about to be read to them setting out the facts which are deemed to have been formally proved.
-The prosecutor will then go over and stand in front of the jury box and read the Joint Minute aloud to the jury.
-Once the prosecutor is satisfied that there are no other matters to be dealt with by the Crown, the prosecutor will say:- "My Lord I close the Crown case".
+Witness 2 - cross examination by the defence Witness 3 for the Crown - examination in chief by the Crown.
+Witness 3 - cross examination by the defence 11.
+The Defence case begins After all the prosecution witnesses have been questioned and cross-examined (and re-examined if necessary), the prosecutor says "My Lord I close the Crown case".